rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ### Features To Add later
 - At a later time an increased amount of flags or questions could be added.
-Or the user could customise the amount of questions wtih the start pop up modal asking the user how many questions they would like to answer with a choice of 5 flags, 10 flags, 50 flags or even all 193 flags of the world.
+Or the user could customise the amount of questions with the start pop up modal asking the user how many questions they would like to answer with a choice of 5 flags, 10 flags, 50 flags or even all 193 flags of the world.

 ## Game